jtchang/MPFI_IC/docs/cookbook.rst

 .. admonition:: Exercise

     Open up one of your registered image series and select ROIs in ImageJ using cellMagicWand.
-You may need to alter the look up table (LUT) in order to see the ROI.
-In ImageJ this can be done by going to *Image>Adjust>Brightness/Contrast*.
+You may find it useful to select rois using a z-projection image (*Image>Stacks>Z Project*) or a grouped z-projection (*Image>Stacks>Tools>Grouped Z Project...*).

 Once you have saved your ROIs as a zip file, we can bring them into python.
 The :mod:`roimanager.imagejroi` wraps the python package `read-roi`_ and provides useful methods to extract your ImageJ roi into numpy arrays, tifs, or other useful storage types.